jpedro/jpedro.github.io/thoughts.md

 Can you see in there?
 No. Can you smell?
 Doubt.
 Can you touch?
 Not much room to flex.
 Can you taste?
 Also not much in there.

-Most, if not all, external stimuli must come through sound.
+Most, if not all, external stimuli must come through sounds.

 Just think.
 In total darkness, floating in that warm sensory-deprived amniotic universe.
 It has be the ultimate ASMR experience.